stjerngren/bifrost/readme.md

 ## Requirements

 Python >=3.8
-Tested on macOS Big Sur (11.1)
+Tested on macOS Big Sur (11.1) and Manjaro 20.2.1

-## Test steps
-TODO: Make a test suite

-Make sure you have Python installed as well, this project has ONLY been tested by Python 3.7.9.
-We recommended Anaconda to manage virtual environmeents.

-Once you have a suitable version of Python, you will have to install all the dependencies required to run this.
+## Run the tests
+Bifrost includes a test suite.
+This will run all implemented layers (conv2d and dense) on STONNE and compare the output against the TVM x86 implementation for correctness.
+You can run the tests using the following commands:
 ```
-pip install -r req.txt
+cd bifrost
+python setup.py
 ```
 ### Architecture